arkaht/UnrealGamePackager/README.md

 # UnrealGamePackager

-> Simple C++ CLI program to package an Unreal Engine 5 game project within a custom workflow.
+> Simple C++ CLI program to package an Unreal Engine 5 game project by customizing its process.

 ## Tasks
 This program comes with a simple and extensible system that allows you to add additional steps (a.k.a.
 "Tasks") before and after the build process.
 Such tasks can perform basically anything.
 The current implemented tasks are: